LoyolaChicagoCS/gradhandbook/source/ms_programs.rst

 intersection of culture and technology to consider this degree, which allows one to elect courses from the CS department.

-The Digital Humanities MA program at Loyola Unviersity's CTSDH combines theoretical and practical courses.
+The Digital Humanities MA program at Loyola Unviersity's Center for Textual Studies and Digital Humanities (CTSDH) combines theoretical and practical courses.
 Its aims are ultimately practical and professional, training new digital specialists for the growing knowledge and